Emergent non-trivial lattices for topological insulators

-where $\mathbf{ij}$ is the nearest neighbouring sites along $x$-direction.
-As depicted in Fig.1(b)and (c) in the main paper, the effective tunneling in the $p$-band is given by $J_p=J_1+2J_{11}$. subsequently corresponding to Hamiltonian in Eq.
+where $\mathbf{ij}$ denote the nearest neighbouring sites along $x$-direction.
+As depicted in Fig.1(b)and (c) in the main paper, the effective tunneling in the $p$-band is given by $J_p=J_1+2J_{11}$.
+Subsequently corresponding to the Hamiltonian in Eq.
 (2), we plot the magnitudes of the corresponding parameters in Fig.\ref{Supfig1}.
-We see that with increasing attraction, the effective hybridized tunneling $J_{01}$ beocmes comparable to the tunneling in the $p$-band, denoted by $J_p$.
+We see that with increasing attraction, the effective hybridized tunneling $J_{01}$ becomes comparable to the tunneling in the $p$-band, denoted by $J_p$.
 Additionally we also plot the energy cost $\Delta$ (as defined after Eq.
 (2) in the main manuscript) as a function of effective interaction $a_s/a$ in Fig.\ref{Supfig1}.
 For small $|a_s|/a_s$, the energy cost $\Delta$ is positive.
 As one increases the attraction, $\Delta$ decreases and for $a_s/a \lessapprox -0.56$, $\Delta$ becomes negative.
-Now the appearance of {\it CH1} state is favoured when the $s-p$ tunneling strength becomes same order of magnitude as the tunneling in $p$-band with $J_{01}\approx J_p=J_1+J_{11}$ for $\Delta \lesssim 0$.
-From \ref{Supfig1} we see that around $ |\alpha| \sim 0.5-0.6$ both the tunneling have the same order of magnitude facilitating the checkerboard phase.
+Now the appearance of {\it CH1} state is favoured when the $s-p$ tunneling strength becomes of the same order of magnitude as the tunneling in $p$-band with $J_{01}\approx J_p=J_1+J_{11}$ for $\Delta \lesssim 0$.
+From \ref{Supfig1} we see that around $ |\alpha| \sim 0.5-0.6$ both the tunnelings have the same order of magnitude facilitating the checkerboard phase.

-\subsection{Derivation of $U_3$ and $U_2$ in the modified Hamiltonian}
+\section{Derivation of $U_3$ and $U_2$ in the modified Hamiltonian}

 Next we describe procedure to generate the effective interactions $U_2$ and $U_3$ in the modified Hamiltonian Eq.(2).
-As described in the paper, one of the the main parameter which controls the transition is energy cost $\Delta=E_1-|U_3|+|U_2|$.
+As described in the paper, one of the main parameters which controls the transition is energy cost $\Delta=E_1-|U_3|+|U_2|$.
 Thus the main quantity to consider is the difference $U_3-U_2$.
-To do that first we expand \eqref{Supeq1} in terms of the Wannier functions at a site $\mathbf{i}$,
+To do that first we expand \eqref{Supeq1} in terms of the Wannier functions at the site $\mathbf{i}$,